gbdev/pandocs/content/Video_Display.md

 ### FF44 - LY (LCDC Y-Coordinate) (R)

-The LY indicates the horizontal line to which the present data is transferred to the LCD Driver.
-The LY can take on any value from 0 to 153.
+LY indicates the horizontal line that will be drawn next.
+LY can take on any value from 0 to 153.
 The values from 144 to 153 indicate the VBlank period.

 ### FF45 - LYC (LY Compare) (R/W)